Regarding the Plan

 A Church for all Mankind

-With a vision of the latter-days, and a temple portraying the same things, along with the promise of participating in them, Nephi, quoted Isaiah.
+With a vision of the last days (see 1 Nephi 8-15), a temple portraying God’s plan, along with the promise of coming with Christ at his second coming, Nephi, quoted Isaiah.

 Nevertheless, after they shall be nursed by the Gentiles, and the Lord has lifted up his hand upon the Gentiles and set them up for a standard, and their children have been carried in their arms, and their daughters have been carried upon their shoulders, behold these things of which are spoken are temporal; for thus are the covenants of the Lord with our fathers; and it meaneth us in the days to come, and also all our brethren who are of the house of Israel (1 Nephi 22:6).